The Ultimate Inca Trail Packing List: What to Pack for the Inca Trail

 • Cash in local currency and small denominations – sufficient for your final meal in Aguas Calientes plus any tips and souvenirs.

 • Trekking poles – Available for rent if you don’t have your own.
 Note – hiking poles with metal tips cannot be carried onto Machu Picchu.
 They should thus be left at your hotel before departure.
+Read more about the best hiking poles.

 • Binoculars – Pick a lightweight pair.